 The M racing subsidiary was initially made to support BMW’s motorsport program during the 1960s and 1970s.
 This strategic move led to BMW Motorsport GmbH creating some of the best road cars ever.

 1972 was the year when BMW’s M division came into play.
-M’s original workforce was much larger than AMG’s original two-person workforce with its 35 members.
+M’s original workforce was much larger than AMG’s two-person workforce, with 35 members.
 AMG and M began to have similarly high levels of employees in 1988 when M graduated to 400 employees.

-BMW’s first M vehicle was the M1 which made its premiere at the Paris Motor Show in 1978.
+BMW’s first M vehicle was the M1, which debuted at the Paris Motor Show in 1978.
 This original M was a mid-engine coupe producing 277 horsepower with a top speed of 165 mph.
 1979 led to the release of the first official road-ready M car—the BMW M535i.
-This vehicle featured Recaro seats, larger brakes, a close-ratio transmission, along a limited slip-differential.
+This vehicle featured Recaro seats, larger brakes, a close-ratio transmission, and a limited slip differential.

 Have you ever seen a non-M series vehicle with an M badge?
 This trend began to take hold around 1983.
-Just under 6,000 M635CSi vehicles were built while plenty of owners slapped M badges on lower-ranked models.
+Just under 6,000 M635CSi cars were built, while plenty of owners slapped M badges on lower-ranked models.

 When Did the M5 Come into Play?

-The M performance division began to hit its stride upon the release of the first M5.
-This innovative vehicle took the 5-Series’ comfort, build quality, and grew this foundation with an optimized performance design.
-BMW’s first M5 could go from 0-62 mph in 6.5 seconds—a figure that still remains impressive.
-A car with this kind of comfort and performance was unheard of at the time.
+The M performance division began to hit its stride upon releasing the first M5.
+This innovative vehicle took the 5-Series’ comfort and build quality and grew this foundation with an optimized performance design.
+BMW’s first M5 could go from 0-62 mph in 6.5 seconds—a figure that remains impressive.
+At the time, a car with this kind of comfort and performance was unheard of.

 How Did the M Performance Division Make a Splash during the 90s?

 If you’re an auto enthusiast looking for cars with a cult following, the 1998 BMW M Roadster and Coupe models are worth noting.
 1998 BMW M Roadster and Coupe models were a crossover between the Z3 and the E36 M3 Evo.
 The public was introduced to the BMW E39 M5 during this same year.
-BMW’s E39 M5 was lightning fast with a 394-horsepower output that launched the vehicle from 0-60 mph in 4.8 seconds.
+BMW’s E39 M5 was lightning fast, with a 394-horsepower output, launching the vehicle from 0-60 mph in 4.8 seconds.

 What Early 2000s BMWs Attracted the Most Attention?

-BMW’s third generation M3 E46 is considered one of the greatest all-around sports cars in history.
-338-horsepower and a 0-62 mph speed of 5.1 seconds allowed the M3 E46 to silence critics, while its lightweight body made it one of the most versatile vehicles BMW ever created.
+BMW’s third-generation M3 E46 is considered one of history's most excellent all-around sports cars.
+338 horsepower and a 0-62 mph speed of 5.1 seconds allowed the M3 E46 to silence critics, while its lightweight body made it one of the most versatile vehicles BMW ever created.

 M5 fans really got their money’s worth in 2005.
-The E60 M5 boasted 500-horsepower through a V10 engine that came about from a collaboration with BMW’s Formula 1 initiatives.
-BMW’s 2005 E60 M5 was the fastest four-door saloon available at the time of its release.
-Drivers were able to make adjustments to the 2005 E60 M5’s power output in real-time while various technological advances within the car varied gearshift speed for the better.
+The E60 M5 boasted 500 horsepower through a V10 engine from a collaboration with BMW’s Formula 1 initiatives.
+BMW’s 2005 E60 M5 was the fastest four-door saloon available at its release.
+Drivers could adjust the 2005 E60 M5’s power output in real-time while various technological advances within the car varied gearshift speed for the better.

 What Changes Did the M Performance Division Introduce Post-2005?

 The first naturally aspirated BMW M3 was introduced in 2007.
-This E93 M3 Coupe model featured a V8 that produced an impressive 414 horsepower.
+This E93 M3 Coupe model featured a V8 with an impressive 414 horsepower.
 One year later, BMW released the four-door E90 Saloon.
 This 2008 BMW was significant given its never-before-seen M-DCT twin-clutch gearbox.

 BMW’s first M SUVs arrived in 2009 to give other luxury SUVs like the Porsche Cayenne Turbo some much-needed competition.
-M fans continued to opportunities to stay on the frontlines of auto innovation with 2009 models like the 1-Series M. This model’s limited run made a major impact with its wider track and larger power output that came from an optimized version of the 335i’s engine.
+M fans continued to have opportunities to stay on the frontlines of auto innovation with 2009 models like the 1-Series M. This model’s limited run was significantly impacted by its wider track and larger power output from an optimized version of the 335i’s engine.

-The M vs. AMG rivalry runs deeper than the modern Gran Coupé market.
+The M vs. AMG rivalry runs more profound than the modern Gran Coupé market.
 Let’s see how BMW’s M and Mercedes-Benz AMG stack up against each other in the categories of:

 - Performance